Gallium arsenide: Future outlook of GaAs solar cells

-Light-emission devices
+Laser Diodes

 Band structure of GaAs.
 The direct gap of GaAs results in efficient emission of infrared light at 1.424 eV (~870 nm).

 GaAs has been used to produce near-infrared laser diodes since 1962.
 It is often used in alloys with other semiconductor compounds for these applications.

+In 1972, Nature described work by G. H. B. Thompson at Standard Telecommunication Laboratories on GaAs double-heterostructure lasers as a "notable advance"; by narrowing the carrier-confinement region to 0.18 μm, a threshold current density of 820 A cm^{−2} was obtained.

+Cryogenic Scintillators

 N-type GaAs doped with silicon donor atoms (on Ga sites) and boron acceptor atoms (on As sites) responds to ionizing radiation by emitting scintillation photons.
 At cryogenic temperatures it is among the brightest scintillators known and is a promising candidate for detecting rare electronic excitations from interacting dark matter, due to the following six essential factors: